jackseagrist/Wildfire_Hackathon/index.md

 ## Project Scope

 The scope of our project for this hackathon was to gather stakeholder feedback and create a proof of concept for a potential tool.
 We met with various fire department officials across California as well as industry mentors to identify the critical features that would provide the most benefit in evacuation scenarios.
-Based on the discussions we've had with stakeholders, there are six key components that we've included in the prototype which are described in the bullets and image below.
+Based on the discussions we've had with stakeholders, there are six key components that we've included in the prototype which are described below.

 1. **Basemap**: The base layer on which all of our data is added.
 All of the information generated from the fire prediction models and subsequent evacuation level estimates will be added on top of this layer.
 We investigated using both Mapbox and ArcGIS Webmaps and ultimately went with ArcGIS Webmaps for this project for its ease of use and additional data layers available.